 So, what can you do practically and unilaterally here and now?
 Reduce the size of your personal economy.
 Barter whenever possible.
-If local conditions and legislation allow - which all too often they don't - generate your own utility needs directly from such means as solar energy and rain water collection.
+Reduce to an absolute minimum your involvement with banks, especially the number of transactions you conduct.
+If local conditions and legislation allow — which all too often they don't — generate your own utility needs directly from such means as solar energy and rain water collection.
 If you have a usable garden area, grow your own food.
 Build your own home.
 Make your own furniture.

 Notwithstanding, to complete the reversal, we will have to await a social revolution.
-This can only take place after the human spirit has undergone a quantum leap that will enable people to connect into an all-inclusive society in which relationships are conducted according to the tenets of love.
+This can only take place after the human spirit has undergone a quantum leap that will enable people to connect into an all-inclusive society in which relationships are conducted according to the tenets of love and friendship.